-The event “Effectively Fund inter- and Transdisciplinary Research” will take place on Wednesday, 14 October 2020 (10:00 – 12:00 AM CEST).
+The event “Effectively Fund inter- and Transdisciplinary Research” took place on Wednesday, 14 October 2020 (10:00 – 12:00 CEST).

-The goals of the workshop are to:
+The goals of the workshop have been to:

 - Present and discuss proposals from various universities on how to improve funding for inter- and transdisciplinary research;

-○ Develop recommendations for funders how to better support inter- and transdisciplinary collaboration through EU funding instruments.
+- Develop recommendations for funders how to better support inter- and transdisciplinary collaboration through EU funding instruments.

-Inter- and transdisciplinary research present new opportunities for cooperation between specialists with diverse backgrounds in both the Social Sciences and Humanities (SSH) and Science, Technology, Engineering and Mathematics (STEM) disciplines.
+Inter- and transdisciplinary research presents new opportunities for cooperation between specialists with diverse backgrounds in both the Social Sciences and Humanities (SSH) and Science, Technology, Engineering and Mathematics (STEM) disciplines.
 Such engagement - bridging different subjects, methodologies and research fields - allows complex problems to be addressed from various angles simultaneously.
 Moreover, bringing knowledge and ideas from different disciplines within one approach can act as a catalyst for innovations and more creative solutions to address grand societal challenges, such as COVID-19 pandemic.

 Despite the efforts to achieve deeper integration of SSH disciplines into the European research funding programmes, the success so far has been limited.
 The most recent statistics from 2017 show that the share of the overall annual budget going to SSH partners has gone up from 7% in 2016 to 8.5% in 2017.
-For topics flagged for SSH the share of programme budget went up from 20% to 23% for this period.
+For topics flagged for SSH, the share of programme budget went up from 20% to 23% in this period.
 However, depending on the threshold of measurement used, only between 41% and 56% of projects with SSH involvement demonstrated levels of SSH integration considered to be ‘good’.